 6. Connect with other people to share cool tricks

 A big one!
 There are so many ways to meet other hula hoopers and flow artists.
 Try looking up circus or hula hoop jams in your local area or parks.
 Or look into hula hoop classes – there are loads of different kinds of classes, from more exercise based classes to dance to super techy classes.
+And there are in-person classes, live online classes and downloadable video classes.
 It’s an awesome place to meet other people interested in the same thing you are.
 You might connect with other beginner hula hoopers and/or meet, share and be inspired by people who have been playing with this plastic circle longer than you have.
 If you are able to get to a hoop jam, I would really encourage it.
 Sometimes in a super relaxed environment, with music in the background, you can accidentally fall into flow or level up big time with your hoop!
 Many times I’ve seen people learn to hoop when they stop thinking about it, get their head out of the way, relax and start chatting.
 Never underestimate the power of learning during leisure time with other people.